lagunoff/typescript-invertible-router/examples/life-taxonomy/README.md

 on.
 In other words, the output has the reverse order compared to the order breadcrumbs are usually displayed.

-Since result of `parseAll` contains only successfully matched routes, in order to make one route descendant from another, it has to have the same segment prefix as the parent.
-This condition restricts the use of `parseAll` only to the simple case when each descendant route has all its parent segments.
+Since results of `parseAll` contain only successfully matched routes, each descendant route has to have a common path prefix with its parent.
+This condition restricts the use of `parseAll` as a breadcrumbs implementation only to these simple cases.